furybee/chrome-tab-modifier/README.md

 Not easy to find the appropriate tab when you have multiple tabs called "My awesome website".

-I created Tab Modifier to add prefixes to website titles with a specific match.
+I created Tabee (formerly Tab Modifier) to add prefixes to website titles with a specific match.

 * [DEV] My awesome website: `.local.domain.com`
 * [PREPROD] My awesome website: `.preprod.domain.com`